The 8 Famous Cursed Diamonds That Bring Bad Luck

 The next one on our list of cursed gemstones is this 140.64-carat Regent Diamond, that was yet again stolen from an Indian mine by a slave in the late 1600s.

 The story is that the slave who stole it, hid the stone in a self-inflicted wound in his leg.
 He had a plan to smuggle the gem out of the country with the help of an English sea captain, but the captain had other ideas.
 He drowned the slave and sold the diamond.
 It is claimed that the slave laid a curse on the gem before dying.
+Since then, like most cursed diamonds of india, the Regent diamond too has been unlucky for its owners.

 The gem was sold to the French Regent Philippe II of Orleans, which is how it got its name.
 However, the bad luck of the curse began to show—sudden deaths happened in his family.